KatePaulauskas/watch-store/README.md

      - Given a user accesses the homepage or any other page
      - When the page loads
      - Then the user can easily find the store’s contact details in the footer
+     - And the user can access important links such as Home, Shop, Get in Touch, Terms & Conditions, Return Policy, and Privacy Policy from the footer menu

      </details>